brainflow-dev/brainflow/docs/Partners.rst

 Contributors
 -------------

 `Andrey1994 <https://github.com/Andrey1994>`_ is an author and maintainer of BrainFlow project.
-Full list of developers who can commit to this project can be found `here <https://github.com/orgs/brainflow-dev/people>`_.
+Full list of developers who can commit directly to this project and merge Pull Requests can be found `here <https://github.com/orgs/brainflow-dev/people>`_.

 ..  ghcontributors:: brainflow-dev/brainflow
     :limit: 25